Fireflies (Lightning Bugs)

 Life Cycle

-The larvae help control snails and slugs, banes to the gardener
+The larvae help control snails and slugs, which are banes to the gardener.

 The flashing adults are endlessly entertaining to children and adults.
 Their quiet presence adds to the magic of a Missouri summer night.
 It's one of the true wonders of nature to see thousands of fireflies winking all across a low fallow field, or, if you're lucky enough, to see an entire group of fireflies in a stream valley winking on and off in unison.
 In our area, try looking for this phenomenon starting in early June.

-Many scientists use luciferase (the bioluminescent enzyme) in gene research, as a way to observe biological processes, and in forensic research.
+Many scientists use luciferase (the bioluminescent enzyme) in gene research, as a way to observe biochemical processes, and in forensic research (including crime scene analysis).

 Old-time Ozark tradition held that the appearance of fireflies meant that cold weather was over and it was safe to set out tomato plants.

-The larvae help control populations of the various invertebrates they prey on; the adults are rarely preyed upon, as they contain chemicals that make them distasteful to predators.
+The larvae help control populations of the various invertebrates they prey on.
+The larvae and the adults are rarely eaten by predators, as they contain chemicals that make them distasteful or toxic.

 Occasionally, an entire group of fireflies in a location (often in a low area like a creek bed) will blink in unison.
 It is a spectacular sight, and scientists aren't quite sure why or how it happens.